Accreditation and Licenses

 Gainful Employment Data

-Birthwise Midwifery School meets licensure requirements in the US states and Canadian provinces that regulate midwifery.
-Learn more about student borrowing, employment, and licensure in the Gainful Employment Data sheet.
+Birthwise Midwifery School meets licensing requirements in the US states and Canadian provinces that regulate midwifery.
+Learn more about student borrowing, employment, and licensing in the Gainful Employment Data sheet.
+The statistics in this sheet only include students who received federal student aid.

 Career and placement services

 Upon graduation from Birthwise, students are eligible to sit for the North American Registry of Midwives (NARM) Written Exam.
 Passing the NARM Written Exam in conjunction with graduation from Birthwise results in being nationally credentialed as a certified professional midwife (CPM).
-Many U.S. states use the CPM credential as a requirement for licensure.
+Many U.S. states use the CPM credential as a requirement for licensing.
 Certified Professional Midwives are regulated on a state-by-state basis.
-Students are encouraged to do their own research regarding the state in which they want to practice.
+Students are encouraged to research the requirements in the state they want to practice in.

 Students interested in practicing in the state of California by statute not only have to have their NARM certification but also graduated from an educational program approved by the state.
 Birthwise is currently an approved school.

 Although Birthwise does not guarantee employment upon completion of the program, most graduates are self-employed in independent midwifery practices or have joined existing midwifery practices.
-The Birthwise academic staff works with students to identify their goals for midwifery practice through individual conferences with the Academic and Clinical Directors and in their Professional Midwifery courses.
+The Birthwise academic staff works with students to identify their goals for midwifery practice through individual conferences with the Academic Dean of Students and Clinical Director and in their Professional Midwifery courses.

 The school receives postings for job openings and these are posted for student access on the Facebook group Birthwise Midwifery Students Connect or the LinkedIn group Birthwise Community (private groups for students and alumni only).